 Each summer, 500 third- through fifth-grade teachers from school districts across the country attend the Mickelson ExxonMobil Teachers Academy.
 The Academy offers a five-day program in New Jersey, Texas and Pennsylvania, designed to provide teachers with the knowledge and skills necessary to motivate students to pursue careers in science and math.

 “Today’s teachers and students must learn how to ‘speak science’ to ensure we remain competitive as a nation,” said PGA golfer Phil Mickelson.
 “The Mickelson ExxonMobil Teachers Academy encourages teachers to use real-world examples and in-class experiments to build excitement about STEM learning, educating the next generation of American innovators.”

 Two of the leading teacher-training organizations in the U.S., Math Solutions Professional Development, founded by Marilyn Burns, and The National Science Teachers Association, design the curriculum, provide instructors and manage the daily activities and logistics of the Academy.

-Since 2005, 4,500 educators from around the country have attended the Academy impacting more than 300,000 students.
+Since 2005, more than 4,500 educators from around the country have attended the Academy impacting more than 300,000 students.
 To learn more about how teachers can be nominated, or apply to attend, visit www.sendmyteacher.com.

 Today’s teachers and students must learn how to ‘speak science’ to ensure we remain competitive as a nation.